mag1024/bosch-alarm-mode2/README.md

 - Push based updates (for panels that support it)

 #### Authentication
-- For G series panels, in the "Automation / Remote App" section of panel settings set the "Automation Device" to "Mode 2", and set the "Automation Passcode" to at least 10 characters.
+- For B and G series panels, in the "Automation / Remote App" section of panel settings set the "Automation Device" to "Mode 2", and set the "Automation Passcode" to at least 10 characters.
 - For the Solution panels, use the same code you use with RSC+ app.

 Full documentation of the API can be requested from